 - If the Candidate is exempt from an LMO, you must show you are offering wages and benefits to the Candidate that meet industry standards.
 Visit the ALIS website for wage and benefit standards in Alberta by occupation.

 - Clearly show the need for the position and that you have made a significant effort to hire a Canadian or permanent resident of Canada for the position only if the Candidate is not currently working in Alberta (is abroad).

 - The Employer-Driven Stream is not intended to be used as a substitute for the Temporary Foreign Worker Program.

-- Meet additional criteria if the Candidate's occupation is in one of the following:
+- Meet additional criteria if the Candidate's occupation is in:

 As a Candidate, you must: